 - Goals–To set goals that convert the strategic objectives into specific performance targets.
 What are the one-year goals you are trying to achieve to support your objectives?

 - Action–To set specific action plans that lead to implementing your goals.
-What the 30, 60, 90 days actions?
+What are the 30-, 60-, and 90-day actions?

 - Scorecard–To measure and manage your strategic plan.
-What are the key performance measured you can track in order to monitor if you are achieving your goals?
+What are the key performance measures you can track in order to monitor if you are achieving your goals?

 How do the elements fit together?